oconnord12/musical-genre-identification/README.txt

 oconnord6@gmail.com
 https://github.com/oconnord12

-Music genre prediction - prediciting musical genres based off acoustic features.
+Musical genre identification - identifying musical genres based soley off acoustic features.

 This project I endeavored to predict musical genres from a wide array of pre-extracted acoustic features using various ML classification models.
 The acoustic features were extracted from a 30 second clip of over 100,000 songs on Free Music Archieve.
 The feature extractions were completed by Michaël Defferrard in a paper titled